UBC-CIC/Research-Innovation-Knowledge-Graph/docs/UserGuide.md

 ![alt text](images/userguide/researcher-node-selection.png)

-Clicking on another researcher in this mode hides the other direct connections and updates the [Graph Details](#graph-details) to display which papers the two researchers share together.
+Clicking on another researcher in this mode hides the other direct connections and updates the [Graph Details](#graph-details) to display a list of papers the two researchers share together.
+This list contains links to Scopus of the research papers they have wrote.

 ![alt text](images/userguide/connected-researchers-graph-details.png)